Stunning turnaround as Suu Kyi set to defend Myanmar against charge of Rohingya genocide | The Japan Times

 United Nations investigators have said the exodus was the result of a military campaign executed with “genocidal intent.”

-Myanmar authorities have strongly disputed that conclusion, categorizing the military operation as a legitimate response to attacks by Rohingya militants that killed 13 members of the security forces.
+Myanmar authorities have strongly disputed that conclusion, categorizing the military operation as a legitimate response to Rohingya militant attacks that killed 13 members of the security forces.

 In September 2017, Suu Kyi said terrorists were behind an “iceberg of misinformation” about the violence.

-Seven soldiers were jailed for 10 years for killing 10 Rohingya men and boys in the village of Inn Din, but granted early release last November after serving less than a year in prison.
+Seven soldiers were imprisoned for 10 years for killing 10 Rohingya men and boys in the village of Inn Din, but were granted early release in November 2018 after serving less than a year in prison.

-Late last month, the military began a court martial of an unspecified number of soldiers over events in another village, Gu Dar Pyin, the site of an alleged massacre of 10 Rohingya.
+Late last month, the military began a court-martial of an unspecified number of soldiers over events in another village, Gu Dar Pyin, the site of an alleged massacre of 10 Rohingya.
 The military said the soldiers were “weak in following the rules of engagement.”
-No further details were given about the court martial, which is continuing.
+No further details were given.

 “As far as we know there is Inn Din massacre and Gu Dar Pyin,” said Myo Nyunt.
 “That’s all. … As far as (Suu Kyi) knows, there is no such thing as genocide.”